sreilly1977/dlh-cyber_security/blue_team/1x05_board_briefing/8-comprehensive_assessment.md

 ## 1. Executive Summary

-MedDefense Health Systems operates a 280-bed acute care hospital with a 120-workstation network, two critical databases (PostgreSQL for EHR, MySQL for billing), a FortiGate 100F perimeter firewall, and a NAS-based backup system.
+MedDefense Health Systems operates an acute care hospital facility with clinical information systems including PostgreSQL and MySQL databases for EHR and billing functions respectively, a FortiGate perimeter firewall (SSL VPN enabled), and network-accessible backup storage.
 Our security posture was assessed at NIST CSF maturity levels ranging from Partial (Level 2) to Risk-Informed (Level 3), with no function reaching Repeatable (Level 4).

 On July 28, 2026 at 07:30 EST, we received a threat advisory from Meridian Health ISAC identifying a ransomware campaign dubbed **Crimson Tide** conducted by an organized criminal group designated CT.
-Five hospitals matching MedDefense's exact infrastructure profile have been compromised in 10 days.
+Five hospitals matching MedDefense's infrastructure profile have been compromised in 10 days.
 Three of those hospitals are in our geographic region.
-The closest, Hospital C, is 45 miles from MedDefense Central and was compromised 3 days ago.
+The closest, Hospital C, is approximately 45 miles from MedDefense Central and was compromised 3 days ago.

-The threat actor follows a 7-phase kill chain that maps directly onto our identified vulnerabilities: FortiGate exploitation (CVE-2023-27997, unpatched), flat-network lateral movement, RC4 Kerberoasting, raw copying of unencrypted databases, backup destruction, ransomware deployment, and executive extortion via unencrypted email.
+The threat actor follows a 7-phase kill chain that maps directly onto our identified vulnerabilities: Unpatched FortiGate firewall, flat-network lateral movement, RC4 Kerberoasting, raw copying of unencrypted databases, backup destruction, ransomware deployment, and executive extortion via unencrypted email.
 Every phase exploits a gap we had previously identified but not yet remediated.

 Our ransomware Annualized Loss Expectancy (ALE) has increased from $1.4M to $6.66M, a 376% increase, based on the new attack frequency data.
 Two controls previously deemed not justified are now justified under the updated ALE.
 The FortiGate support contract renewal ($2,400) has a benefit-cost ratio of 2,498:1 and pays for itself in under 4 hours of prevented downtime.

 We are requesting Board approval for $93,000 in emergency spending beyond the existing $120,000 security budget to execute a 72-Hour Emergency Response Plan.
-This plan patches the FortiGate, encrypts both databases, isolates backups, disables RC4 Kerberos, and deploys initial EDR coverage.
+This plan patches the FortiGate vulnerability, encrypts both databases, isolates backups, disables RC4 Kerberos, and deploys initial EDR coverage.
 Failure to act within 72 hours places MedDefense at 90% annual probability of a ransomware event costing an estimated $7.4M per incident.

 ---